 Picture this: you’re in 4th grade.
-Into your classroom walks an energetic scientist and college student with a fascinating set of tools!
-Next thing you know you’re out of your seat doing energy-themed yoga, using your muscles to pedal a generator to charge an iPhone.
-Today’s journey has just begun.
-With 4 peers you conduct an energy audit of your classroom using state-of-the-art energy meters to measure watts, carbon emissions, and energy costs.
+Into your classroom walks an energetic scientist and a few college science students carrying some fascinating tools!
+Next thing you know you’re out of your seat doing energy-themed yoga, then using your muscles to pedal a generator to charge an iPad.
+Today’s journey has only just begun.
+With 4 peers you conduct an energy assessment of your classroom using state-of-the-art energy meters to measure watts, carbon emissions, and energy costs.
 But, you didn’t do it alone.
-Shubhi, a science student at NEU is helping, while sharing her own experiences.
+Shubhi, a science student at Northeastern University is helping, while sharing her own experiences.
 You’ll see Shubhi 4 more times this year; she’ll help you realize that college is possible and may even inspire you to pursue STEM.

 This is just one unit example.
 Others use chemistry to create non toxic cleaners, geography to explore the global food system, manufacturing to create products, social studies to live zero-waste and even creative writing and art to help kids communicate findings.
 All learners are able to find their niche.